-federal patient confidentiality regulations.
-Requires a provider to release information from a committed patient's mental health records upon request of a court.
-Requires that the board of pharmacy (board) adopt a rule requiring a practitioner and a opioid treatment program to check the Indiana scheduled prescription electronic collection and tracking (INSPECT) program in specified circumstances.
+treatment program to transmit certain information to the division within specified time frames.
+Provides that the information is subject to federal patient confidentiality regulations.
+Requires a provider to release certain information from a committed patient's mental health records upon request of a court.
+Requires that the board of pharmacy adopt a rule requiring a practitioner and a opioid treatment program to check the Indiana scheduled prescription electronic collection and tracking (INSPECT) program in specified circumstances.
 Requires the division to report on the information collected.
 Increases the penalty to a Level 6 felony for violations of the central repository for controlled substances data laws.
 Requires the Indiana professional licensing agency to study the impact of including all prescription drugs in the INSPECT program and sets forth requirements of the study.
-Requires the legislative council to assign an interim committee to study the security of the INSPECT program.
+Requires the legislative council to assign an interim committee to study: (1) the security of the INSPECT program; and (2) whether opioid treatment programs should be prohibited from allowing patients to take home opioid treatment medication.
 (The introduced version of this bill was prepared by the commission on mental health and addiction.)